How to Scrape E-Commerce Websites with Python

 pip install lxml

-We'll focus on extracting product names, product features, and product brands from specific product pages on the website.
+We'll focus on extracting product names, features, and brands from specific pages on the website.

 Step 1.
 Understanding the HTML structure of the website